Loleta Fyan: Early life and education

 Loleta Irene Dawson was born 14 May 1894 in Clinton, Iowa.
 Her father, Albert Foster Dawson, was a U.S. Representative from Iowa.
 Dawson's political activity may have been an influence on Fyan's lifelong participation in a variety of organizations, including the American Library Association, the Michigan Library Association, the League of Women Voters and the Michigan Rural-Urban Women's Conference.
 Because of her father's position, she was able to meet Presidents Theodore Roosevelt and William Howard Taft.
 Fyan's mother was Phoebe R. (DeGroat) Dawson, whose family came to Iowa via New York and the Erie Canal.

 She married Clarence E. Fyan on July 17, 1926.
 Fyan became a teacher after her graduation in 1915 from Wellesley College with a B.A. in botany and music.

 Career

 In 1916 she began what became her lifelong passion in Davenport, Iowa, delivering books from the main public library to nearby schools and farms for people who would not otherwise be able to access reading materials.
 "Books are dead until they meet the human mind," Fyan believed and so she created the first "bookmobile," providing service in 1921 with a $10,000 budget and a Ford.

-For twenty years, Fyan was head of the Wayne County Library, Michigan.
+For twenty years, Fyan was head of the Wayne County Library in Michigan.
 Under her leadership it blossomed into a staff of one hundred librarians, a fleet of cars and several library branches.
-This was in direct contrast to the prevailing wisdom of previous years that libraries weren't really necessary, and money spent on them was better spent elsewhere.

 "Don't listen to those people who say that democracy won't work.", she stated in a Library Journal article.
 "Of course it won't work.
 It's up to us to work it".